vamsi-krishna-allu/DebitCardChallenge/README.md

 open the project in android studio and execute the build for android

 open the project in xcode and execute the build for ios

+local server is used to fetch data and update data all card details are fetched through a server

+and few test cases are added for the available components